-After a faced opening lead out of turn, declarer may spread his hand; he becomes dummy.
-If declarer begins to spread his hand, and in doing so exposes one or more cards, he must spread his entire hand.
+After a faced opening lead out of turn, declarer may spread their hand; and becomes dummy.
+If declarer begins to spread their hand, and in doing so exposes one or more cards, their entire hand must be spread.
 Dummy becomes declarer.